This list of essential baking spices is a baker’s arsenal for creating extraordinary dishes that wow anyone who bites into them.

 Just know what spices you use the most and buy smaller amounts of occasionally used spices.

-How to store spices – Make sure to store your spices in tightly sealed containers to keep out moisture.
-It’s best not to store them over a stove.
+Make sure to store your spices in tightly sealed containers to keep out moisture.
+It's best not to store them over a stove.
 The heat from the stove could change the flavor of the spices and possibly cause condensation.

-Can I freeze spices?
-It’s best not to freeze spices because of the condensation.
+It's best not to freeze spices because of the condensation.

-What are winter spices?
-Sometimes referred to as “Warming Spices,” these include all the spices here, except vanilla.
+Sometimes referred to as "Warming Spices," these include all the spices here, except vanilla.
 These are spices that have thermogenic properties that raise core body temperature.
 There are more such as black pepper, cayenne, cumin, and turmeric.

-Helpful tools for spices
+🥄Helpful tools for spices

 If you want to grind your own spices an electric spice grinder works the best.
 This grinder is also good for coffee and herbs.
 If you are using it interchangeably just make sure to really clean it between uses.